-Factor 4 (Excellent) 3(Good) 2(Satisfactory) I (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the not in the make some assignment. appropriate order.
+4 (Excellent) 3(Good) 2(Satisfactory) I (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to · · · · · · · · · · · · · · · · · · · exercise but not questions in the answer the questions completely and/or . , posed in the not in the assignment. appropriate order.
 The second second reasonable effort to do so.
-Response Response Response demonstrates demonstrates an demonstrates some understanding of understanding of understanding of the the exercise and the exercise but subject matter 1 comes to a presented by the conclusion. of confusion on the assignment. and enunciated an may not be appropriately justified part of the student. appropriate conclusion. conclusion, if any, is conclusion. not supported by the rest of the essay.
-Documentation/ Student has cited at Student has cited Student has cited Student has cited Student has not cited Legal research (note: one excellent poor or any legal authorities or ' ' source or two or inappropriate has cited authorities more good sources authorities or has that are irrelevant. but has missed at failed to establish ''''' good sources but has 0 0 source.
-Sources are ~ sources that he or essays, legal well cited and well integrated well in integrating them. she has cited. principles learned in integrated. the assignment. class or the courseware is sufficient.)
-Organization Essay is organized very , Essay is poorly Student's essay is in organized.
+Demonstrates Response Response Response Response demonstrates Understanding demonstrates an demonstrates some of the Assignment understanding of • understanding of understanding of the and has come to an O O the exercise and the exercise but subject matter appropriate comes to a presented by the conclusion conclusion. of confusion on the assignment. and enunciated an part of the student. appropriate conclusion. appropriately justified by the rest of the conclusion. conclusion, if any, is not supported by the rest of the essay.
+Documentation/ Student has cited at Student has cited Student has cited Student has not cited Legal research (note: one excellent poor or any legal authorities or For assignments, source or two or inappropriate has cited authorities sources should be more good sources that are irrelevant.
+1 but has missed at failed to establish good sources but has the relevance of the source.
+Sources are sources that he or integrated well in she has cited. principles learned in integrated. the assignment. class or the courseware is sufficient.)
+Organization Essay is organized very Essay is well Essay is poorly Student's essay is in organized.
 The organized and is chaos.
-There is no , essay is coherent, very difficult to reasonable attempt to , though may not follow.
-The student 0 0 1 flow freely. did not coherently. , Different appropriately • • ~ separate thoughts and did not , essay are broken up appropriately. and did not properly organize are used for separate арргоргасегу. the essay. ideas. pai agi apiis. tile essay.
-Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at Analysis thinking and • critical thinking and analysis.
+There is no essay is coherent, very difficult to reasonable attempt to though may not follow.
+The student flow freely. did not coherently.
+Different appropriately separate thoughts essay are broken up and did not Separate paragraphs are used for separate appropriately. properly organize the essay. ideas. paragraphs. uie essay.
+Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at Analysis thinking and critical thinking and analysis.
 The student is analysis.
 The analysis.
-The student's able to apply the cited , • points make no sense. well argued and well are weak and F supported. unconvincing. and convincing exceptionally 1 convincing.
-1 Ī
+The student's able to apply the cited points make no sense. well argued and well are weak and politica marke no sense. supported. unconvincing. and convincing exceptionally manner. convincing.
+I - · · · · · · · · · · · · · · · · · · · I